 The phantom scans and analysis should be repeated at regular intervals, such as every 3 months, during the course of the study.
 Any changes to scanner equipment, including major hardware changes or any software version change, need to be documented and will result in the need for imaging qualification renewal prior to repeat imaging.
 In particular, it is strongly recommended that patients undergoing longitudinal study be scanned on the same MRI system with the same software version whenever possible.
-Sites performing DCE-MRI studies should be informed of planned software upgrades, when possible deferring such upgrades until serial imaging of all currently enrolled patients is complete.
+Sites performing DCE-MRI studies should be informed of planned software upgrades, and when possible such upgrades should be deferred until serial imaging of all currently enrolled patients is complete.